 - 65. Despite this progress, the majority of countries are still not aligned with the Recommendation.
-Procedures are often not accessible, quick or transparent.
+Procedures are often not accessible, quick and transparent.
 13 countries continue to require surgery, sterilisation, and/or medical treatment.
-One country requires a "complete medical transition" involving surgery, hormonal treatment and psychological evaluation to change the legal gender marker.
-In a number of other countries, reconstructive surgery and endocrine treatments are not available and transgender persons must travel abroad to undergo the required procedures. - 66.
-A medical diagnosis or expert decision is required in at least 17 countries.
+Bosnia and Herzegovina requires a "complete medical transition" involving surgery, hormonal treatment and psychological evaluation to change the legal gender marker.
+In a number of countries, reconstructive surgery and endocrine treatments are not available and transgender persons must travel abroad to undergo the required procedures. - 66.
+A medical diagnosis or expert decision is required in at least 17 countries: Bosnia and Herzegovina, Czech Republic, Estonia, Finland, Germany, Italy, Latvia, Lithuania, Luxembourg, Moldova, Montenegro, Poland, Serbia, Slovenia, Spain, Sweden and the United Kingdom.
 Equally, quick procedures are often not provided.
-In at least seven countries, gender marker change is only granted through a judicial procedure. - 67.
-In some countries, legal gender recognition is not regulated, leading to inconsistency and legal uncertainty in the practice, procedure and requirements.
-In others, legal gender recognition procedures do not even exist in practice, leaving transgender persons unable to change their name or their gender marker. - 68.
+In at least seven countries, gender marker change is only granted through a judicial procedure: Andorra, France, Greece, Lithuania, Moldova, Poland and Switzerland.
+Such decision-making processes are not compatible with the principle of self-determination recognised by the Court. - 67.
+In Andorra, Estonia, Montenegro and North Macedonia legal gender recognition is not regulated, leading to inconsistency and legal uncertainty in the practice, procedure and requirements.
+In Albania, legal gender recognition procedures do not even exist in practice, leaving transgender persons unable to change their name or their gender marker. - 68.
 Most countries report that upon changing the legal gender marker, transgender individuals can marry persons of the opposite sex.
-At the same time, transgender persons are often forced to divorce their spouses before applying for legal gender recognition in countries where there is no same-sex marriage.
-While there are various practices reported by states, in the absence of regulation, grey areas of legal uncertainty exist.
-One member state indicated not requiring divorce but did not specify which measures are in place to protect a couple's decision to remain
+Simultaneously, transgender persons are often forced to divorce their spouses before applying for legal gender recognition in countries where there is no same-sex marriage.
+While there are various practices reported by states, in the absence of regulation and significant legal uncertainty, grey areas exist.
+Bosnia and Herzegovina indicates not requiring divorce but does not specify which measures are in place to protect a couple's decision to remain married.
+Estonia indicates that a court may annul the marriage in the absence of same-sex marriage in the country, but does not refer to any legal provisions regulating the annulment.

-- married.
-Another indicated that a court may annul the marriage in the absence of same-sex marriage in the country, but does not refer to any legal provisions regulating the annulment. - 69.
-Concerning legal recognition to same-sex couples, of those countries that grant rights to unmarried couples, 16 replied that they equally extend them to same-sex unmarried couples, usually under a cohabitation status.
+69. Of those countries that grant rights to unmarried couples, 16 replied that they equally extend them to same-sex unmarried couples, usually under a cohabitation status.
 Of the replies received, 21 countries indicated that they either extend legal recognition to same-sex couples in the form of same-sex marriage (13) or same-sex partnerships (eight).